-Course Content A2 aug AS Level A2 Level At AS Level units, you will study: At A2 Level, you will study: System Development Network Resources Software Projects/Issues Databases Programming Structure/Environment Applications of Digital Technology Data Representation Robotics Hardware Architecture and Software Legislation Application Processing/Systems You will also complete a portfolio showing an Web Applications/Development application development task
+Course Content AS Level A2 Level At AS Level units, you will study: At A2 Level, you will study: System Development Network Resources Software Projects/Issues • Databases Programming Structure/Environment Applications of Digital Technology Data Representation • Robotics Hardware Architecture and Software Legislation Application Processing/Systems You will also complete a portfolio showing an Web Applications/Development application development task

 Assessment (Including Coursework)

-A2 Level
+AS Level A2 Level

-EXAMINATION:
+EXAMINATION: EXAMINATION:

-A21: Information Systems
+AS1: Approaches to System Development A21: Information Systems

-This unit leads on from AS 2 and provides knowledge
+This unit explores approaches to the development of This unit leads on from AS 2 and provides knowledge

-and understanding of concepts such as computer

-networks, databases, mobile technologies, cloud
+complex digital technology systems, the key stages in the process and the outputs produced. and understanding of concepts such as computer networks, databases, mobile technologies, cloud

-computing, legislation, and moral and ethical issues.
+the process and the outputs produced. computing, legislation, and moral and ethical issues.

+AS2: Fundamentals of Digital Technology

-The paper is two hours 30 minutes
+In this unit students develop knowledge and The paper is two hours 30 minutes

+understanding of the fundamentals of any digital

+technology system, such as data representation, computer architecture, software and the user interface.
+W. C. Lin,

+This also provides a foundation for progression to A2.
+Weighting: 40% of A Level

+Each paper is one hour 30 minutes 40% Of A Level

 Weighting:

+AS1: 50% of AS (20% of A Level)

+(2010)

-40% of A Level
+AS2: 50% of AS (20% of A Level)

 COURSEWORK:

 A22: Application Development

-Analyse a problem: Design, develop, test, evaluate
+Analyse a problem: Design, develop, test, evaluate and produce user desumentation to a real world

-and produce user documentation to a real world
+and produce user documentation to a real world problem.

-problem.

 You will submit a portfolio showing evidence of the

 analysis, design, development, testing and evaluation

 of an application for a specified end user.

 Internal Assessment

 Weighting:

 20% of A Level